Generalized Species Sampling Priors with Latent Beta reinforcements: Abstract

 \section{Abstract}

-{Many popular Bayesian Nonparametric priors can be characterized in terms of exchangeable species sampling sequences.
+{Many popular Bayesian nonparametric priors can be characterized in terms of exchangeable species sampling sequences.
 However, in some applications, exchangeability may not be appropriate.
-We introduce non exchangeable generalized species sampling sequences characterized by a tractable predictive probability function with weights driven by a sequence of independent Beta random variables.
-We compare their clustering properties with those of the Dirichlet Process and the two parameters Poisson-Dirichlet process.
-We propose the use of such sequences as prior distributions in a hierarchical Bayes modeling framework.
-We detail on Markov Chain Monte Carlo posterior sampling and discuss the resulting inference in a simulation study, comparing their performance with that of popular Dirichlet Processes mixtures and Hidden Markov Models.
-Finally, we discuss an application to the detection of chromosomal aberrations in breast cancer using array CGH data.\\
+We introduce a {novel and probabilistically coherent family of non-exchangeable species sampling sequences characterized by a tractable predictive probability function with weights driven by a sequence of independent Beta random variables.
+We compare their theoretical clustering properties with those of the Dirichlet Process and the two parameters Poisson-Dirichlet process.
+The proposed construction provides a complete characterization of the joint process, differently from existing work.
+We then propose the use of such process as prior distribution in a hierarchical Bayes modeling framework, and we describe a Markov Chain Monte Carlo sampler for posterior inference.
+We evaluate the performance of the prior and the robustness of the resulting inference in a simulation study, providing a comparison with popular Dirichlet Processes mixtures and Hidden Markov Models.
+Finally, we develop an application to the detection of chromosomal aberrations in breast cancer by leveraging array CGH data. }

 AMS CLASSIFICATION : Primary 62C10; secondary 62G57